ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 For single-tenant Cloud Director sites, you can select from various bare metal server CPU and memory sizes based on your selection of location and profile storage type.

-Stretch vSAN high availability clusters support only Sapphire Rapids profiles.
+Stretched vSAN high availability clusters support only Sapphire Rapids profiles.
 {: requirement}

 | Profile | Sockets | Cores | RAM | vSAN usable capacity |